local_library Resource

 Meal Expenditure Types

 The university pays directly or reimburses individuals for meal expenses that are necessary and appropriate to conduct university business.
-In addition to key considerations and associated processes found in Business and Travel Expense Policies Fundamentals, a meal expense must be appropriately recorded by expenditure type and charged to the correct funding source.
+In addition to key considerations and associated processes found in Business and Travel Expenses, a meal expense must be appropriately recorded by expenditure type and charged to the correct funding source.

 Alcohol cannot be charged to a federal grant or contract account under any circumstances.
 In addition, funding sources such as individual or corporate donors, government agencies, non-government sponsors and tuition have varying restrictions for their use, so Stanford utilizes unallowable expenditure types to record expenses containing alcohol.